History of the Los Angeles Kings: McNall brings Gretzky to LA (1988–1996)

 Gretzky spearheaded the Kings to their first regular-season division title in franchise history in the 1990–91 season with a 46–24–10 record (102 points, the second-best point total in franchise history).
 Notably, it was the first time in ten years that a team from Alberta had not finished first in the Smythe.
-However, the heavily favored Kings struggled in the playoffs, winning the first round against the Vancouver Canucks in six games but losing a close series against Edmonton in the second round that saw four games go into overtime.
+However, the heavily favored Kings struggled in the playoffs, going down two games to one in the first round against Vancouver before regrouping to win the next three games to eliminate the fourth place Canucks.
+In the second round against Edmonton, the series saw four games go into overtime; but once again, however, the Oilers prevailed in the close series to eliminate the Kings.

-The 1991–92 season, the Kings' 25th as a franchise, witnessed seven Kings players score over twenty goals; Gretzky, who missed the first month of the season due to a back injury suffered from the 1991 Canada Cup, had a then-career low in scoring yet had the most assists in the league and finished third in points behind Pittsburgh Penguins stars Mario Lemieux and Kevin Stevens; Gretzky was also reunited with his former Edmonton Oiler teammates Jari Kurri, Paul Coffey, and Charlie Huddy.
-But even with more former Oiler dynasty teammates on Gretzky's side, Los Angeles again failed to thwart their Edmonton rivals in the post-season, losing to them in a six game upset.
+The 1991–92 season, the Kings' 25th as a franchise, witnessed seven Kings players score over twenty goals; Gretzky, who missed the first month of the season due to a back injury suffered from the 1991 Canada Cup, had a then-career low in scoring yet had the most assists in the league and finished third in points behind Pittsburgh Penguins stars Mario Lemieux and Kevin Stevens; Gretzky was also reunited with former Edmonton Oiler teammates Jari Kurri, Paul Coffey, and Charlie Huddy.
+But even with more former Oiler dynasty teammates on Gretzky's side (and more core Dynasty players no longer with the Oilers), Los Angeles again failed to thwart their Edmonton rivals in the post-season - losing to in a six game upset this time in the first round.
 This marked the third-straight year that the Gretzky-led Kings were eliminated from the playoffs by his former team, and at the end of the season, Tom Webster was relieved from head coach, and general manager Rogie Vachon was moved to a different position in the organization and named Nick Beverley as his successor.
 Beverley hired coach Barry Melrose, then at the Adirondack Red Wings.

 As contenders now with Gretzky's fame and stardom, the Kings generated excitement about hockey and the NHL that had never been seen before in Southern California.
 Virtually overnight, as soon as Gretzky donned a Kings jersey, the buzz made Kings home games the hottest ticket in town, with many Hollywood celebrities and well known public figures frequently seen attending.
 The Kings had gone from generating the lowest attendance figures in the league in 1985-86 to selling out every home game in 1991-92.
 The popularity of Gretzky and the Kings also led to the NHL awarding an expansion team to Anaheim, California in 1993; the Mighty Ducks of Anaheim (later renamed to Anaheim Ducks in 2006) would become the Kings nearest rival, just 35 mi to the south.
 Gretzky's popularity in Southern California also led to the NHL expanding or moving into other Sun Belt cities such as Dallas, Phoenix, Tampa, Miami, Atlanta (now in Winnipeg since 2011), and Nashville throughout the 1990s.